-This plot, suggested by Rousseeuw & van Zomeren (1991), Rousseeu et al. (2004) typically plots Mahalanobis distances (\(D\)) of the Y
+This plot, suggested by Rousseeuw & van Zomeren (1991), Rousseeu et al. (2004) typically plots Mahalanobis distances (\(D\)) of the Y response

-variables against the distances of the X
+variables against the distances of the X variables in a multivariate linear model (MLM).

-When applied to a multivariate linear model itself, it plots the distances of the residuals for the Y
+When applied to a multivariate linear model itself, it plots the distances of the residuals for the Y variables

-against the predictor terms in the model.matrix X
+against the predictor terms in the model.matrix X.

 This diagnostic plot combines the information on regression outliers and leverage points, and often more useful than either distance separately.